papaburgs/almagest/README.md

 #### Api to the outside
 a web listener for api calls, most of the time just transfer content to redis to be actioned by something else.

+### Endpoints
+`/api/rproxy/<queue-stub>`

+Also plan to use some sort of extra path just for ob-security

+main use: pushes (`LPUSH`) the data into a redis list.
+These are then extracted by another process.

 #### DNS log parser
 Not sure of all the features yet, but a 'big brother' appthat will go through CoreDNS logs and report on things (ie, this user's phone has returned).

 #### Pod or volume builders
 for home wiki, rebuild based on release in github